Barton Seaver: Speaking

 In 2010, Seaver delivered a TED Talk on sustainable seafood aboard the National Geographic Endeavour as part of a conference-at-sea conceived by TED Prize winner and Mission Blue founder Dr. Sylvia Earle as part of the Mission Blue Voyage.
 On June 16, 2014, Seaver addressed the U.S. Department of State’s Our Ocean Conference in Washington, D.C., hosted by Secretary of State John Kerry.
 He also prepared the menu which featured underutilized species of fish from his home state of Maine.

 Television

 In addition to his web-series with National Geographic titled Cook-Wise, Seaver has also hosted and appeared on a number of other television programs.
 In April 2010, he was interviewed for Anderson Cooper 360 on the topic of seafood scarcity.
 He also hosted a 3-part television series on the Ovation Network titled In Search of Food in 2011.
 In 2013, he appeared on the PBS program Moveable Feast.

 Personal life

-Seaver lives in Maine with his wife Carrie Anne and their son.
+Seaver lives in Maine with his wife, Carrie, and their sons.